ojaha065/simplePHPLoginSystem/README.md

-# simplePHPLoginSystem
+# Just a very barebones PHP login system

-Just a simple registration and login system with a working demo.
-Made using PHP.
+Please note that this is is still WIP.